 If you live in one of these areas, it’s likely that your local building material suppliers won’t stock LP SmartSide or other engineered wood products.

 In all other regions, SmartSide carries a 50-year warranty including the first five years of 100% coverage before the warranty starts being pro-rated through the rest of the coverage period.

 Does Natural Wood Siding Come with a Warranty?

 No, it does not.
 The producers don’t provide any warranty because they sell bare wood and have no control over how it is installed and finished.
 If it is not properly finished, warping, cracking, rotting and discoloration can begin in the first year.

-Though the manufacturers don’t warranty the wood, whoever installs and finishes the wood with stain and sealer or primer and paint should give you a warranty of at least 1 year on the workmanship.
-Some offer 2 years.
+Though the manufacturers don’t warranty the wood, whoever installs and finishes the wood with stain and sealer, or primer and paint should give you a warranty of at least 1 year on the workmanship.
+Some offer two years.

 The materials applied will have their own warranty against manufacturing defects for 10-20 years.
 The warranty doesn’t cover normal wear and weathering, so the wood will require repainting or staining long before the warranty period expires.

 How SmartSide is made: As noted, wood fiber strands coated with wax are the core of SmartSide siding.

 The strands are bonded for hardness and strength.
 Zinc-borate SmartGuard solution, like the solution used on pressure-treated lumber, is added to protect against rot and insect infestation.